Manojpatil123/indic-navarasa-gemma-finetune/README.md

 `Inference.ipynb` - Notebook to guide you to provide inference for fine-tuned models.

-Please refer to [Telugu-LLM-Labs](https://huggingface.co/Telugu-LLM-Labs) for models and datasets.
+Please refer to [Telugu-LLM-Labs](https://huggingface.co/Telugu-LLM-Labs) for models and datasets